tolem/5/README.md

      - bookmark.html
           Contains bookmark page, this page is visible to only loggedin user, it is not shown otherwise.
 The fle contains Jinja template syntax for rendering dynamic HTML and Bootstraps.
+     - userprofile. hmtl
+          Contains basic user profile information and a delete button for authenticated users to delete their account.

 ### How to run the web application